Today's Top Gainer

 The Profit before Tax and Profit after Tax for the year under review amounted to र 3,249.96 Lakhs and र 2,305.14 Lakhs respectively as compared to र 2,185.99 Lakhs and र 1,599.04 Lakhs, in the previous financial year.

 The members are advised to refer the separate section on the Management Discussion and Analysis in this Report for detailed understanding of the operating results and business performance.

-As reported by your Directors in the previous year Annual Report with regard to setting up manufacturing facilities for capacity and capability enhancements, etc., your Directors are happy to inform you that, having obtained the possession of the land, the layout plans are under finalization and it is expected to commence construction in March 2019 and to complete the same by October 2020.
+As reported by your Directors in the previous year Annual Report with regard to setting up manufacturing facilities for capacity and capability enhancements, your Directors are happy to inform you that construction of factory building is going on and is expected to be completed as per schedule.

-The Annual Report includes the audited Consolidated Financial Statements, prepared in compliance with the Companies Act, 2013 and the applicable Accounting Standards, its Joint venture and Associate Companies.
-The Consolidated Financial Statements shall be laid before the ensuing 34th Annual General Meeting of the Company along with the laying of the Standalone Financial Statements of the Company.
+The Annual Report includes the Audited Consolidated Financial Statements, prepared in compliance with the Companies Act, 2013 and the applicable Accounting Standards, its Joint Venture and Associate Companies.
+The Consolidated Financial Statements shall be laid before the ensuing 35th Annual General Meeting of the Company along with the laying of the Standalone Financial Statements of the Company.